xamfoo/thumbor-docker/README.md

     docker build -t mynamespace/thumor-docker .

-For more information refer to Docker documentation.

 #### Reference to this image from another Dockerfile

 Add this line to the top of your Dockerfile

     FROM xamfoo/thumbor-docker

-For more information refer to Docker documentation.

 ## Dependencies

-All packages in `Dockerfile` are version-specified so each build is reproducible.

 Docker base image: